 This article will cover an array of general networking knowledge that will be helpful when using OVH US products.
-We will learn about Failover IPs (Floating IPs), IP Aliasing, connecting a VM (Virtual Machine) to the Internet, and how to troubleshoot networking issues.
+We will learn about a Failover IP (a/k/a Floating IP), IP Aliasing, and how to troubleshoot networking issues.

 IP aliasing is associating more than one IP address to a NIC.
 This allows a single NIC to have multiple connections to a network each serving a different purpose.